RunCor399/Distributed_Systems_Programming_Exam_Project/README.md

     ...

 A specific function will then pass a whole object of this dictionary to the Controller that will be in charge of returning a response to the client.

+## **Test**
+### **Postman Collection**
+Inside **./REST APIs Design/postman** directory I've included a Postman Collection that includes all the APIs of the application and some additional test cases that can be manually executed to check some of the most important features of the system.

+ I've left URL parameters of each call empty so that they can be freely defined, on the other hand body parameters of requests have already be defined according to the JSON Schemas.

+### **Database Files**
+Inside **./database** directory it is possible to find three distinct files:
+1. **databaseV1.db**: the SQLite Database file

+2. **table_creation.sql**: Queries used to create the final design of the Database, *Users* and *Films* Tables are not included in this file as their schema wasn't modified at all.

+3. **insert_data_queries.sql**: INSERT queries used to populate *Films*, *Reviews* and *Reviewers* Tables; *Drafts* and *Votes* Tables have been populated using Postman with some test Requests, *User* Table is the same as the one of Laboratory 1